Port of Flam

 Flam's popularity as a tourist destination began in the late 19th century with the arrival of steam ships carrying English and German passengers.
 Germany's Kaiser Wilhelm and Europe's royals were also frequent summer visitors -- attracted by salmon fishing in the Flam River.
 In 1909, the opening of the Bergen Railway established Flam as a junction for passengers and goods between Oslo and Bergen.
 Back then, horse drawn buggies carried vacationers through the spectacular region.

-Today, Flam is Norway's fourth largest cruise port.
-This past season, between May and September, over 130 cruise ships squeezed through the narrow fjord, bringing some 120,000 visitors to the tiny town.
+Today, Flam is Norway's fourth largest cruise port (by number of calls -- fifth largest by number of passengers).
+Around 175 cruise ships squeeze through the narrow fjord annually, bringing thousands of visitors to the tiny town.
 As terminus for the celebrated Flamsbana, considered one of the world's most scenic rail trips, Flam also receives several hundred thousand train visitors a year.
 Thousands of Norwegians come in summer and fall to experience Rallarvegen, a spectacular cycling route.

 Currency & Best Way to Get Money

-At the time of this report, $1 U.S. = 5.4 Norwegian krone (NOK).
-Check XE.com for the latest conversion.
-Unlike Denmark and Sweden, Norway is not a member of the EU and the Euro is not legal tender.
-Flam has one ATM and bank, located 218 yards from the dock.
+The official currency is the Norwegian krone (NOK).
+For current currency conversion figures, visit www.oanda.com or www.xe.com.
+Unlike Denmark and Sweden, Norway is not a member of the European Union, and the euro is not legal tender.
+Aurland Sparebank has an ATM one minute's walk from the ship.

 Scenic Flam is a good place to try Norwegian specialties like lamb in cabbage, smoked salmon, cloudberries and whipped cream, and goat cheese.
 It's also a fine setting for an ice cold glass of aquavit (a 40-proof potato-based liquor invented in Norway) or a beer.